 An overview of all the current student projects.

-We are currently looking for several motivated students with a physics, biomedical technology, neuroscience or comparable background for MSc projects or internships.
+As a research institute, we regularly host MSc research projects or internships on different research lines.
+The examples below are general and may be adapted to the current state of research and/or the background of the student.
+We usually have space for several motivated students with a physics, biomedical technology, neuroscience or comparable background.
 A wide range of possible projects exists, from functional MRI method development or magnetic resonance spectroscopy to cognitive neuroscience.

 Imaging visual processing